puglisac/coursera-c-sharp-2-ex2/README.md

 Double-click the index file in the Help folder and click the ConsoleCards link in the pane on the left; this is the documentation for the classes I provided to you in the ConsoleCards dll.

-Open the Exercise1 solution in your IDE.
+Open the Exercise2 solution in your IDE.

-### Problem 1 - Create objects
+### Problem 1 - Convert from an array to a list

+Change the code in the \tt{Main}Main method to use a list of cards instead of an array.

-Because you'll be using the classes in the **ConsoleCards** namespace from the dll I added to the project, add a using directive for that namespace at the top of the Program.cs file.
+Remember, the **List** class is in the **System.Collections.Generic** namespace, so you may need to add a using directive for that namespace.

-Inside the **Main** method, declare a deck variable and create a new **Deck** object for that variable.

-Inside the **Main method, declare an array variable **that will hold 5 cards and create a new array object for that variable.

-Tell the deck to shuffle itself.

-### Problem 2 - Add card to the array, flip it over, and print it

-Take a card from the top of the deck and add it to element 0 in the array.

-Flip the card at element 0 of the array over.

-Tell the card at element 0 of the array to print itself.

-### Problem 3 - Add another card to the array, flip it over, and print both cards

-Take a card from the top of the deck and add it to element 1 in the array.

-Flip the card at element 1 of the array over.

-Tell the cards at elements 0 and 1 of the array to print themselves.

 ## Installation
 To install, follow these steps: